sschakraborty/mojo-hp/README.md

 # mojo-hp
 ## Mini Online Judge Operator (High Peformance)

 This app is in second phase of development.

-Details would be updated later on.
+For any support / contribution contact me at sschakraborty@hotmail.com